 Pterygiums and Pterygium Surgery

 Herpes Simplex Virus

-Bacterial, viral, fungal and parasitic infections can occur when not exercising proper contact lens care, or failure to use protective eyewear at work or play.
-Corneal ulcers (open sores on the cornea) can be a result in these eye infections.
-Severe dry eye, eyelid disorders or contact lens misuse can cause ulcers as well.
+Bacterial, viral, fungal, and parasitic infections can occur when not exercising proper contact lens care, or failure to use protective eyewear at work or play.
+Corneal ulcers (open sores on the cornea) can result in these eye infections.
+Severe dry eye, eyelid disorders, or contact lens misuse can cause ulcers as well.